Municue

 Consent Agenda

-Authorizes a professional services contract with Bridgefarmer & Associates, Inc. for engineering design of the Malcolm X Bridge over the DART Central Rail Operating Facility Rail Yard, not to exceed $1,224,397.84.
+Authorizes a professional services contract with Bridgefarmer & Associates, Inc. for the engineering design of the Malcolm X Bridge spanning the DART Central Rail Operating Facility Rail Yard, financed through the 2024 General Obligation Bond Fund.

 …ansportation (A) Fund (2024 General Obligation Bond Fund) *In alignment with Infrastructure Management Plan. chloe.morgan@dallascityhall.com